Consulting Offer Negotiation: What's Fixed, What's Negotiable, and How to Ask (2026)

 Tier 2 and Big 4 Consulting: More Room to Negotiate

-At Deloitte, Accenture Strategy, Roland Berger, PwC Strategy&, and other Tier 2 firms, compensation is less standardized.
-This creates more genuine room on base salary, signing bonuses, and title.
+At Deloitte, Accenture Strategy, Roland Berger, PwC Strategy&, and other Tier 2 firms, compensation can be less standardized.
+This may create more room on base salary, signing bonuses, and title, but the actual range is still controlled by recruiter policy and the specific practice.

 What moves at Tier 2 firms: